yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G3G.rst

 /!\ '''NOTE:''' This device is not yet fully supported.

 This device seems to be a normal [:OpenWrtDocs/Hardware/Linksys/WRT54G: WRT54G] with a !CardBus.

-It's used by Vodafone for their 3G
+The WRT64G3G is currently marketed by:
-UMTS networks.
-The PC card is:
+ * Vodafone for their 3G UMTS networks.
+It uses a Merlin UMTS modem:
 {{{
 root@OpenWrt:/# cardctl info
 PRODID_1="Novatel Wireless"